COMBAT-TB/vcf2neo/docs/genome_annotation_model.md

 in Neo4j if changes can be encoded in some change specification language and arranged into a set of related update nodes.

-(As databases are, in our design, often stored using Docker containers, we might  be able to use [dvol](https://clusterhq.com/dvol/)?)
+*As databases are, in our design, often stored using Docker containers, we might  be able to use [dvol](https://clusterhq.com/dvol/)*.

 ## Migrating from Chado to Neo4j